 Ditch Calorie Counting…and Your Daily Weigh-In

-Habits such as counting calories and weighing yourself every day are harmful to your development of a healthy body image.
+Habits such as counting calories and weighing yourself daily harm developing a healthy body image.
 Many sources suggest that counting calories is an easy way to lose weight, and while this is true, it oversimplifies the issue and often promotes undereating.
-Similarly, if you focus on how many pounds you way from day to day (or from morning to afternoon to the next morning), your mind is in the wrong place.
-That half of a pound that you “gained” between morning and evening is probably just some undigested food in your stomach.
+Similarly, your mind is in the wrong place if you focus on how many pounds you way from day to day (or from morning to afternoon to the next morning).
+That half of a pound you “gained” between morning and evening is probably just some undigested food in your stomach.
 Ultimately, Calories and weight are just numbers: don’t let them control you.

 Focus on Variety

 You don’t need to exercise for three hours every day and only eat fruits and nuts if you want to be healthy.
-Over time, that kind of lifestyle would probably do your body more harm than good!
-Don’t fall prey to fad diets—instead, go for eating a balanced, varied diet.
+Over time, that lifestyle would probably do your body more harm than good!
+Don’t fall prey to fad diets; instead, eat a balanced, varied diet.
 Putting nutritious food into your body will make you feel better inside and out.

-There are so many ways to supplement your diet in a healthy way.
+There are so many ways to supplement your diet healthily.
 One of Miss Millennia’s favorite ways is to get food from Thrive Market!
-This company is amazing in so many ways.
+This company is fantastic in so many ways.
 They offer organic, GMO-free, and natural food that you can order and have delivered straight to your door.
 If you sign up with our special link, you can register online for free, check out all your options, and receive a free 30-day trial.
 Plus, you’ll save 15% on your first purchase.
-With every new membership, Thrive Market sponsors a low-income family, so it’s a great charitable organization as well as being a health-conscious one.
-Register here to start taking charge of your diet in a healthy way!
+With every new membership, Thrive, Market sponsors, a low-income family, so it’s a great charitable and health-conscious organization.
+Register here to start healthily taking charge of your diet!